Retail packaging managers' clear garment bags sample guide

 Review the sample under store-like conditions, not just on a desk.
 Overhead lighting, repeated handling, and store hooks can reveal haze, static, or snagging that is easy to miss in a flat photo.
 If the film is supposed to be clear, it should stay clear after opening, filling, and rehanging.

 The bag should also support the garment visually.
-Excess slack makes the piece look careless; a tight wrap makes it look compressed.
+Excess slack can make the piece look careless; a tight wrap can make it look compressed.
 The goal is enough structure to hold the silhouette and enough room to avoid distortion.

 If the garment bag is part of a larger packaging system, check it alongside labels, inserts, hangtags, and carton fit.
 Approval is easier when the whole package is aligned from the start instead of being corrected piece by piece later.